Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

         .With("Right", "<Keyboard>/d");
 ```

-#### Setting parameters
+#### Set parameters

-A Binding may, either through itself or through its associated Action, lead to [processor](UsingProcessors.md), [interaction](xref:input-system-interactions), and/or [composite](#composite-bindings) objects being created.
-These objects can have parameters you can configure through in the [Binding properties view](xref:input-system-configuring-input#bindings) of the Action editor or through the API.
+A binding may, either through itself or through its associated action, lead to [processor](UsingProcessors.md), [interaction](xref:input-system-interactions), and/or [composite](#composite-bindings) objects being created.
+These objects can have parameters you can configure through in the [Binding properties view](xref:input-system-configuring-input#bindings) of the [Input Actions Editor](xref:input-system-configuring-input) or through the API.
 This configuration will give parameters their default value.

 ```CSharp
 // Create an action with a "Hold" interaction on it.